Raspberry Pi

 /lib – Libraries

-The libraries folder contains all code dependencies used by executable binaries.
-No need to dive down this yet.
-All you need to know is that the /lib directory holds the libraries needed by the binaries in /bin and /sbin directories.
+The libraries folder holds the code dependencies the executable binaries rely on.
+No need to go deep here yet.
+Just know that /lib holds the libraries the binaries in /bin and /sbin need.

 /media – Media

-The media folder contains the files for mounting removable devices such as a flash drive or an SD card.
-For instance, when you insert a flash drive, a directory is automatically created under the /media directory.
-Inside that directory will be the files and folders of your flash drive.
+The media folder holds the files for mounting removable devices like a flash drive or an SD card.
+Plug in a flash drive and a directory shows up automatically under /media.
+Inside it you’ll find the files and folders from your flash drive.

 /mnt – Mount

-The mount folder is similar to /media but instead of removable devices, /mnt is used to mount a whole filesystem.
+The mount folder works like /media, but instead of removable devices, /mnt is for mounting a whole filesystem.

 /opt – Optional software

-The optional software folder contains all the files of third-party applications.
-Third-party applications are software that is not included from the distribution’s repository.
+The optional software folder holds all the files for third-party apps.
+Third-party apps are the software that doesn’t come from the distribution’s repository.

-When you install a third-party app, the software installation and storage files go to /opt while the executable binary file goes to /bin.
-The binaries folder allows the software to be used by the users.
+When you install a third-party app, its install and storage files go to /opt while the executable binary goes to /bin.
+That binaries folder is what lets users actually run the software.

 /proc – Process Files